secretsciencelab/secretcampfire/docs/DEVELOPERS.md

 - Separate platform from database (user is free to plug and play any database).
 - Separate platform from media -- don't host media (user is free to use any existing platform to host images and videos).
 - Database only stores user's text data and links to external media.
-- For security, all user's actions must be redirected to execute on the user's own Dashboard (e.g., Post, Reblog, Follow, Unfollow).
+- For security, all user's actions must be redirected to execute on the user's own Dashboard (e.g., Post, Reblog, Follow, Unfollow, Like, Dislike).
 - Don't reinvent the wheel.
 Use off-the-shelf components whenever possible.
 - "Two is one and one is none": support >2 free hosting options for each feature.